Aaron98990/ways-of-the-game/fouls.md

 ## Common fouls

-If someone starts hopping they probably have been kicked.
+If someone starts hopping, they probably have been kicked.
 You can hear when another person is kicked.
-[No foul.](https://www.youtube.com/watch?v=AKa17voHa2k, [Foul.](https://youtu.be/1g2DRURrbAo?t=700)
+[No foul.](https://www.youtube.com/watch?v=AKa17voHa2k), [Foul.](https://youtu.be/1g2DRURrbAo?t=700)

 Jumping is okay.
 Jumping (generally not straight up) at another player is not.
 [Foul.](https://youtu.be/Q3Vg9y1j8vY?t=510), [Foul.](https://www.youtube.com/watch?v=mjuiEPfchz0)

 Push off before or during headers are fouls.
-A Player not heading the ball initiating contact with a person heading or about to head the ball is a foul.
+A player not heading the ball initiating contact with a person heading or about to head the ball is a foul.
 If after a jump, a person lands off balance they most likely have been pushed.
 [Foul.](https://youtu.be/IP-4dxu721E?feature=shared&t=127)

 Small push that puts a player ahead of the ball is a foul.
 [Foul](https://youtu.be/bAgwBqYVUhM?feature=shared&t=24)